VanHoevenTR/Tolstoy-Toolkit/README.md

 Download the tool: https://mega.nz/folder/PUJ12T6Z#0MrSFBO8QTMGqMDGdNxk5g

 WARNING: Tolstoy Toolkit sometimes get flagged as malicious by security software.
 Of course, Tolstoy Toolkit is safe.
-If you have some programming skills, you can even verify that yourself by looking at the source code (Haven't published source on Github yet, so check using dnSpy).
+If you have some programming skills, you can even verify that yourself by looking at the source code or check exe using dnSpy.
 However, some anti-malware tools are over-sensitive and flag programs as malicious if they are not sure.

-The easiest way of fixing the problem is to send the file to the developer of your security software.
-Depending on your anti-malware program, this can be done either from within the software (there might be a link/button in the 'malware detected' message box), using a web form or via email.
-If you are unsure how it works, a simple web search should give you all information you need.
+The easiest way of fixing the problem is to send the file to the developer of your security software

 Run it